ind4skylivey/matteria-track/docs/INSTALL.md

 This automatically:
 - Detects your OS and architecture
-- Downloads the appropriate binary
+- Downloads the appropriate binary (Linux glibc, Linux musl, macOS x86_64/arm64) or falls back to local build if none available
 - Installs to `~/.local/bin` (or `/usr/local/bin` with sudo)
 - Sets up shell completions
 - Creates config directory